SS Batavier II (1897): Career

 Batavier II's whereabouts and activities over the next ten months are uncertain.
 She remained under German control for a time, but how long is not clear from sources.
 Batavier II was back under Dutch control by late July 1917.

-On 27 July 1917, Batavier II was shelled by British submarine E55 just outside Dutch territorial waters.
+On 27 July 1917, Batavier II was shelled by the British submarine E55 just outside Dutch territorial waters.
 Damaged by E55's gunfire, Batavier II's crew steered her back into Dutch territorial waters.
 E55 then sent a prize crew on board Batavier II and sailed her back outside Dutch waters.
 By the time a Dutch torpedo boat arrived on the scene, Batavier II was taking on water and had drifted back into Dutch territory.
 The torpedo boat sent the message "respect neutrality" to E55 which retrieved her prize crew and departed.
 Despite efforts to stem the flow of water, Batavier II sank 1 nmi from the Molengat North Buoy, off Texel.